 “[M]agnetic … .
 Kind to her characters, but never blind to their iffy choices or restrictive circumstances, McWatt gradually grants the members of this loosely interrelated tribe some respite.
 Her generous vision suggests that people might not get exactly what they desire, but, since the world’s a huge, complicated place, it may provide them with something else, something ultimately beneficial.” — Maclean’s

-Praise for Fran Nuño, Zuzanna Celej and The Map of Good Memories:
+Praise for author Fran Nuño and illustrator Zuzanna Celej for The Map of Good Memories:

 “A moving and timeless story that is sure to spark discussions at home and in the classroom; for first purchase.” — School Library Journal

-Praise for Ariel Andres Almada, Zuzanna Celej and The Lighthouse of Souls:
+Praise for author Ariel Andres Almada and illustrator Zuzanna Celej for The Lighthouse of Souls:

-“The images, done in mothlike colors, pale washes of green and brown, are gentle and slightly mysterious, reflecting the shimmer of magical realism that overlays the text … it is a rather beautiful, quiet tale and smells" — Kirkus Reviews
+“The images, done in mothlike colors, pale washes of green and brown, are gentle and slightly mysterious, reflecting the shimmer of magical realism that overlays the text … it is a rather beautiful, quiet tale and smells of the salt sea.” — Kirkus Reviews